-Many systems are allocating costs based on a driver that was relevant for the business 50 years ago, or one that is incorrectly classifying costs.
-Worse yet, are you allocating costs based solely on best practices or industry averages?
+Many cost accounting systems are allocating costs based on a driver that was relevant for the business 50 years ago, or one that is incorrectly classifying costs.
+Worse yet, others are allocating costs based solely on best practices or industry averages.

 Your cost accounting system needs to be specific to your business and operations.
 It should not continue to be put on the back burner.
 Below are some things you can do with a good cost accounting system.

 - Know your break-even point

 - Understand desirable mix

 - Know your profit margin

 - Know what variable costs you can remove and what fixed costs must be covered

 Can you confidently say that you can quickly and accurately answer questions like the above?
 What if you could?
 Would your business be in a better spot today and be better prepared to face future disruptions if you had the answers?

 Having good information can’t prevent bad things, such as a global pandemic, from happening, but it certainly can facilitate better forecasting and decision making, helping to minimize the impact on your organization.
 At the very least, you can have confidence knowing you did all you could and made the best decisions overall.